bibleexchange/church_ministry__textbook/en/0601_characteristics-of-a-good-leader.md

 This is not very likely, since Paul was not married (1 Cor.
 7:8).
 He would not tell people to do something that he does not do himself.
 Other apostles had wives, and Paul had that right to take a wife.
 He chose not to take a wife so that he would have more freedom to travel and preach the gospel (1 Cor.
 9:5).

 Paul thought it was good for people who were not married to not seek to get married (1 Cor.
 7:25–28).
 This is because those that are not married only have to care about spiritual things, but those that are married have to care about both spiritual and natural things (1 Cor.
-7:32-35).
-Even Jesus taught that some people choose not to marry for the kingdom of God (Matthew 19:9-12).
+7:32–35).
+Even Jesus taught that some people choose not to marry for the kingdom of God (Matt.
+19:9–12).

 Marriage is not a sin.
 It can even be a good thing.
 But it can limit your time, resources, and ability to move about.